nihalpasham/Rusty_CryptoAuthLib/README.md

 ## Features:
 1. 100% safe Rust code i.e. no memory-safety bugs in the driver (unless my logic is wrong).
 2. Platform agnostic i.e. uses 'embedded-hal' for all HW dependencies.
 3. No (heap) dynamic memory allocation required at all.
+Uses `heapless` and `Postcard` for command packet construction.
-3. API compatibility with that of Microchip's CrypoAuthlib 'C library' i.e. uses the same names & arguments making it easier for to call from an existing C code-base.
+3. API compatibility with that of Microchip's CrypoAuthlib 'C library' i.e. uses the same names & arguments, making it easier to bind to an existing C code-base.

 ## Notes:
 1. This driver is a product of my interest in 'learning the language'.
 So, its not perfect (or production quality) and there may be better ways to do things.
 Feedback, comments, suggestions are welcome.